The Problem With API Governance Today

 structural boilerplate.
 The substance is the definitions.
 What a Customer

 looks like.
 What an Invoice contains.
 What an Address requires.
-In any
+In fact,

 And nobody talked about sharing that layer.